dbrock/stdio.as/README.md

 the following interface:

     public interface IProcess {
-      // Whether or not we are running as a Unix process.
-      // If not, most other methods will throw exeptions. function get stdio(): Boolean
+      // Whether or not stdio facilities are available. function get stdio(): Boolean

       // The command-line arguments to the process (not